 - Use -like ‘*’ and -notlike ‘*’ to find empty or non-empty values

-- Filter “cryptic” date/time formats directly with a simple DateTime string representation (like e.g. the LastLogonTimeStamp attribute which uses the FileTime format)
+- Filter “cryptic” date/time formats directly with a DateTime variable (like e.g. the LastLogonTimeStamp attribute which uses the FileTime format)

 Below you have some code snippets that should point you in the right direction on how to structure your filters for your Get-ADUser search queries:

 Get-ADUser -Filter 'DisplayName -eq "Jonas Watt Boolsen"'